 I socialize almost exclusively with friends who are politically liberal, spanning the spectrum from left-of-center progressive to the more radical fringe.
 Frequently, among ourselves, political conversation drifts inevitably toward variations on this theme:

-While I admit that this hypothesis is selfishly pleasing (I'm a liberal too, after all), it seems to me that it can't be completely true.
+"The history of our country has always proven liberalism correct and conservatism incorrect.
+The principles of those on the left have been validated over and over again, while those on the right have been proven wrong by the progress of history."While I admit that this hypothesis is selfishly pleasing (I'm a liberal too, after all), it seems to me that it can't be completely true.
 But I don't have a strong enough grasp of American history to prove it wrong.
 So what am I missing?
 What have liberals been proven wrong about? [more inside]

 What resources (films, books, websites) can I share with my 13 y/o daughter who has expressed a recent keen admiration and care for the American soldier from the Vietnam War era to the present? [more inside]

 What country or countries have the longest continuously functioning government?
 Please specify the type/form of government, such as US/ democratic republic.